cloudmesh/classes/_sources/i524/technologies.rst.txt

      Chef is a configuration management tool.
 It is implemented in Ruby and Erlang.
 Chef can be used to configure and maintain servers on-premise as well as cloud platforms like Amazon EC2, Google Cloud Platform and Open Stack.
-In this book :cite:`chef-book`, it is mentioned how implementation recipes in Chef to manage server applications and utilities such as database servers like MySQL, or HTTP servers like Apache HTPP and systems like Apache Hadoop.
+The book :cite:`chef-book` explains the use of concept called 'recipes' in Chef to manage server applications and utilities such as database servers like MySQL, or HTTP servers like Apache HTPP and systems like Apache Hadoop.